 Posts often follow a how-to style, making it easy to apply what you learn in each article.
 Even posts that aren’t specifically how-tos often have a wrap-up section that helps you understand how to implement what you read.

 To top it off, Mention regularly hosts webinars that tie-in with their blogs very well.
 Join their next webinar (we’re co-hosting with them!) this Tuesday, January 26th where we talk about letting competitors build your marketing strategy.

 Autopilot’s “Liftoff” blog is very clean and organized.
 They have a search bar, publish a few days per week, and are building a great marketing automation tool where you can “automate the customer journey, visually.”

 If you’re in the market for a marketing automation product, give Autopilot a serious look.
 Their visual journeys make planning and executing lead nurturing and onboarding a breeze!

-This is Google AdWords’ official blog offering news, tips, and general information on their advertising platform.
+This is Google Ads’ official blog offering news, tips, and general information on their advertising platform.
 They may not publish very often, but when they do, you can bank on it being valuable insight.

 Buffer are experts in social media publishing.
 Their blog features big, bold images that are easy to share with your social networks.
 They keep their content simple and witty, while taking deep dives into data when appropriate and analyze that data very well.